-Leg cramps at night – nocturnal leg cramps – are pains that occur during the sleeping hours.
-They can cause a person to wake up and occur at night due to prolonged hours of inactivity.
-Nocturnal leg cramps commonly occur in the calf but can also cause pain in the thighs and feet.
-Pain due to leg cramps at night can last for mere seconds or for several minutes.
-After the leg cramp passes, muscle soreness may linger for the rest of the night or even until the following day.
+Legs cramp or nocturnal leg cramps is the pain that occurs during the night while sleeping.
+The reason would be prolonged hours of inactivity and the pain can cause to wake up in the middle of the night.
+The pain can be also in the thighs and feet but it commonly occurs in the area of the calf.
+The duration of the pain is different sometimes can last few seconds and sometimes more even couple minutes.
+Muscle soreness may linger for the rest of the night or even until the following day after the leg cramp passes.
 Both men and women can experience leg cramps and they occur more commonly in adults over the age of 50.

 Leg cramps at night, different from restless leg syndrome

-Both nocturnal leg cramps and restless leg syndrome (RLS) occur during sleeping hours but that is the only similarity between the two conditions.
-There are many differences between leg cramps at night and restless leg syndrome, including:
+During sleeping hours occur both nocturnal leg cramps and restless leg syndrome (RLS) but that is the only similarity between the two conditions.
+Between leg cramps at night and restless leg syndrome there are many differences, including:

 - RLS is more of a discomfort or crawling feeling in your legs.

-- RLS causes the desire to move the legs, while nocturnal leg cramps often prevent movement.
+- While nocturnal leg cramps often prevent movement RLS causes the desire to move the legs.

 Causes and risk factors of leg cramps at night

-The exact cause of nocturnal leg cramps is often unknown, but potential causes and risk factors of nightly leg cramps include:
+Often unknown is the exact cause of nocturnal leg cramps, but potential causes and risk factors of nightly leg cramps include:

 - Over-exertion of the muscles in the leg